Cigna-HealthSpring Medicare Advantage Review

 What dates does Cigna sell Medicare Advantage plans?

-You can enroll in a Cigna Medicare Advantage plan during the Medicare Advantage Open Enrollment Period.
-The period starts January 1 and lasts until March 31 every year.
+You can enroll in a Cigna Medicare Advantage plan during the Annual Medicare Open Enrollment period from October 15 through December 7.
+You may also be able to use the Medicare Advantage Open Enrollment Period from January 1until March 31 every year.

 Or, if you’re new to Medicare, you may have an enrollment period as well.
 See our Enrollment Period explainer for more information.